-The information above is illustrative only and our capitalization following the completion of this offering will be adjusted based on the actual public offering price and other terms of this offering determined at pricing and excludes:
+The information above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing and excludes:

-- warrants to purchase 203,629 shares of common stock at a weighted average exercise price of \$4.15; - 2,664,845 shares reserved for future issuance under our 2023 Equity Incentive Plan; and - Warrants to purchase 311,203 shares of common stock at an exercise price of \$3.0125 (125% of the public offering price), to be issued to the Representative or its designees in this offering.
+- warrants to purchase 81,452 shares of common stock at a weighted average exercise price of \$10.36; - 1,065,938 shares reserved for future issuance under our 2023 Equity Incentive Plan; and - Warrants to purchase 155,440 shares of common stock at an exercise price of \$6.0375 (125% of the public offering price), to be issued to the Representative or its designees in this offering.

-A \$0.50 increase (decrease) in the assumed public offering price of \$2.41 per share shown on the cover page of this proforma, would increase (decrease) the amount of cash and cash equivalents, additional paid-in capital, total stockholders' equity (deficit) and total capitalization on a pro forma as adjusted basis by approximately \$2.8 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase (decrease) of one million shares offered by us would increase (decrease) cash and cash equivalents, total stockholders' equity (deficit) and total capitalization on a pro forma as adjusted basis by approximately \$11.1 million, assuming the assumed public offering price remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$0.50 increase (decrease) in the assumed public offering price of \$4.825 per share shown on the cover page of this proforma, would increase (decrease) the amount of cash and cash equivalents, additional paid-in capital, total stockholders' equity (deficit) and total capitalization on a pro forma as adjusted basis by approximately \$1.4 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase (decrease) of one million shares offered by us would increase (decrease) cash and cash equivalents, total stockholders' equity (deficit) and total capitalization on a pro forma as adjusted basis by approximately \$8.9 million, assuming the assumed public offering price remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS in conjunction with our consolidated financial statements and the related notes thereto included elsewhere in this prospectus.
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

+The following discussion and analysis summarizes the significant factors affecting the consolidated operating results, financial condition, liquidity and cash flows of our Company as of and for the periods presented below.
+The following discussion and analysis should be read in conjunction with our consolidated financial statements and the related notes thereto included elsewhere in this prospectus.
 The discussion contains forward-looking statements that are based on the beliefs of management, as well as assumptions made by, and information currently available to, our management.
-Actual results could differ materially from those discussed in or implied by forward-looking statements as a result of various factors, including those discussed below and elsewhere in this prospectus, particularly in the sections titled "Risk Factors" and "Cautionary Statement Regarding Forward-Looking Statements".
+Actual results could differ materially from those discussed in or implied by forward-looking statements as a result of various factors, including those discussed below and elsewhere in this prospectus, particularly in the sections titled "Risk Factors" and "Cautionary Statement Regarding Forward-Looking Statements."